laishawadhwa/Gasless-NFT-Minting-BCNMY/nft_mint_usdc_paymaster/README.md

    ```bash
    PRIVATE_KEY="your-private-key"
    ```

-3. Replace YOUR_BUNDLER_URL and YOUR_PAYMASTER_URL with the actual URLs from your Biconomy account.
+3. Replace YOUR_BUNDLER_URL and YOUR_PAYMASTER_URL with the actual URLs from your [Biconomy account dashboard](dashboard.biconomy.io/).

+4. Load your wallet with the USDC token we are going to use.
+Contrat address for the USDC token: 0xda5289fcaaf71d52a80a254da614a192b693e977
+You can swap test MATIC tokens with test USDC tokens on [quickswap](https://app.uniswap.org/swap)

-4. Run the script
+5. Run the script
     ```bash
    npm run dev
    ```